lusee-night/uncrater/documentation/leandro_instructions_Jan25.md

     ```
     You might see some errors regarding `cdefs.h` -- those are harmless

-* update the uncreater repository
+* update the uncrater repository and also checkout `calibrator_support_program` branch
     ```
     cd ../uncrater
     git pull